rsparmaksiz/rsparmaksiz/README.md

 ### Hi!
 Welcome to My Github Profile 👋

-- 🔭 I’m a Full Stack Automation Engineer
+- 🔭 I’m a Data Scientist and Automation Engineer
 - 🌱 I'm working on a project with framework TestNG and Cucumber
 - 💪 My goals: To bring out quality projects.
 - ⚡ Fun fact: I love coding 💻, reading 📚, writing blog 🖋️, volleyball 🏐, seeing new places✈️ and listening music 🎶.